oscar7845/Historical-Trading-Strategy/README.md

 Major challenges were dealing with vast amounts of historical data, and multithreading as it added some challenges in synchronization and resource optimization.
 I also wanted to keep the application simple so that it could be customized.

 ## Things learned
- Learned to apply and modify trading methods like Ichimoku and Fibonacci,and handle multiple tasks at once.
+ Learned to apply and modify trading methods like Ichimoku and Fibonacci ,and handle multiple tasks at once.
 Actually got to see how past data gives clues about future trading decisions, even in very volatile markets.

 ## Roadmap
 Future things to do are new trading strategies and indicators, a visual representation of backtesting results, and advanced statistical metrics beyond just profitability.